puilp0502/newrelic-extension-aredis/README.rst

 Usage
 -----

-In the application, the extension can be pip installed.
+Install the extension in the application:

 .. code-block:: sh

-    pip install newrelic_extension_sampleproject
+    pip install newrelic-extension-aredis

+No additional steps are required to enable this extension!
+Newrelic agent will now trace `aredis`_ calls.

 License
 -------